 If you have low back pain but none of the warning signs just mentioned, having an MRI won't lead to better treatment, better pain relief, or a quicker return to activities.

-You and your doctor may want to wait before having an MRI.
-If the pain does not get better or becomes worse, your doctor will likely order one.
+You and your provider may want to wait before having an MRI.
+If the pain does not get better or becomes worse, your provider will likely order one.

 Keep in mind that: